tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 There are other cases where this can cause incorrect lookup.
 This fails to deliver upon a big part of the expected benefits of a new language feature.
 The comparison has been drawn between C++ Virtual Functions and Concepts.
-As concepts are being presented to bring generic programming to the main stream, it is vital that it have 3 core safety components (compared to similar features in Object Oriented code):
+As Concepts are being presented to bring generic programming to the main stream, it is vital that it have 3 core safety components (compared to similar features in Object Oriented code):

 1. An object passed to a function meets the qualifications that a concept describes.
 This is